What Scary Rides Should You Avoid at the Florida Resort?

 Rides to (Probably) Avoid at the Magic Kingdom

-In general, its likely you wouldn't want to head to the mountains.
+In general, it is likely you wouldn't want to head to the mountains.
 In Disney terms, that means you should stay away from the big four rides that form the park's “mountain range:”

 - Splash Mountain